 DSS now features the ability to rollback configuration changes from the UI.
 We advise great care when rolling back changes.

 You can also manage “Git remotes” directly from the DSS UI, including pushing to remotes.
 The public API features a new method to push to remotes.

 In addition to the previously existing project-specific and global API keys, DSS now features “personal” API keys.
 Personal API keys have the same rights has their owner.
 In some setups, creating datasets and recipes can only be done using Admin or Personal API keys.

 The internal API (

 dataiku package) can now automatically call the public API.
 To obtain an API client, use

 - Managing installed plugins

 - Getting metrics

-For more information, see The DSS public API
+For more information, see Public REST API